 Ph.D. in Communication Studies

-The Ph.D. program in Communication Studies is intended to qualify the student to teach and conduct research in instructional communication, interpersonal communication, and/or organizational communication at the university level.
-Students who are accepted into the Ph.D. program in Communication Studies are awarded an assistantship for the first year that is renewable for the second and third years of the program upon faculty consent.
-Click and/or read below to read more about our top-rated Ph.D. program in Communication Studies.
+The Ph.D. program in Communication Studies is intended to qualify students to teach and conduct research in instructional communication, interpersonal communication, mediated communication, health communication, and organizational communication, among other courses, at the university level.
+Students who are accepted into the Ph.D. program in Communication Studies are awarded an assistantship for the first year that is renewable for the second and third years of the program.

 Upon completion of the Ph.D. degree program in Communication Studies, it is expected that students will be able to: